suvigya19/lane-detection/README.md

 # Lane2Seq: Unified Lane Detection with Transformers

 Lane2Seq is a reimplementation of **Lane2Seq: Towards Unified Lane Detection via Sequence Generation**, a novel framework for lane detection.
 Instead of relying on traditional task-specific approaches like segmentation or curve fitting, Lane2Seq unifies these methods by casting lane detection as a sequence generation task.
 This avoids the need for complex task-specific head networks and loss functions typical of older methods.
-This repository contains the implementation of the Lane2Seq model for unified lane detection via sequence generation, as described in the paper: *Lane2Seq: Towards Unified Lane Detection via Sequence Generation* (Hu, X., Ma, L., Wei, H., Xie, D., & Liang, X., 2020).

 ---